instructure/canvas-lms/doc/working_with_webpack.md

 return a promise, since async return is just not going to happen, and we need to have those promises done before using it.

-[ ] Extract an actual commons chunk

 [ ] sort out scopes for .app.app.coffeescripts.ember.shared.templates.components.ic_submission-download-dialog so that we don't need an awful exception in 18n.js

-[ ] get _all_ qunit tests running in the webpack bundle (just spiked on a few)

 [ ] sniff test files automatically rather than configuring them manually in webpack_spec_index.js

-[ ]what app code changes there are, move them out into seperate small commits that can be tested individually

 [ ] could get a nice performance boost out of reimplementing BrandableCSS.all_fingerprints_for(bundle) in node rather than shelling out to ruby for it